What is Paleo?

-Don’t be scared, you will notice that a lot of Paleo recipes will contain many eggs or meat products.
+Don’t be scared; you will notice that a lot of Paleo recipes will contain many eggs or meat products.
 I do find that consuming a lot of eggs and meat is too much sometimes, so I tend to balance the amount I consume from the latter.
 I also love and cook vegan food mostly because I like to maximise the vegetable intake.
 When it comes to protein, I believe that the source coming from animals is the one that works for me.
 Why?
-Because beans and legumes are grains and grains unfortunately make me bloated and uncomfortable.
-I suggest anyone to try and omit any type of grains for at least 2 weeks, to see if they notice a difference in their digestion, resulting in a flatter stomach.
+Because beans and legumes are grains and grains, unfortunately, make me bloated and uncomfortable.
+I suggest anyone try and omit any grains for at least two weeks, to see if they notice a difference in their digestion, resulting in a flatter stomach.
 This works wonders for me!
 It would also benefit people who suffer from IBS (Irritable bowel syndrome) to an extent.

-With regards to dairy, I found that I can tolerate it and it doesn’t effect me after I consume it.
-Therefore I include cheese about 5 times a week, mostly in my lunch meals or salads.
-However I do not use any dairy in my sweets preparation.
+With regards to dairy, I found that I can tolerate it and it doesn’t affect me after I consume it.
+Therefore I include cheese about five times a week, mostly in my lunch meals or salads.
+However, I do not use any dairy in my sweets preparation.

 What to Eat?

 The first question people ask me when I tell them no grains whatsoever, and that means no pasta, chickpeas or lentils is; “what do you eat then?”.
-But you will be amazed with how many different options are available.
-Unfortunately if you are a pasta lover, there is nothing which can replace pasta, but you would have to find other similarly satisfying comfort food which still keeps you happy.
+But you will be amazed by how many different options are available.
+Unfortunately, if you are a pasta lover, there is nothing which can replace pasta, but you would have to find other similarly satisfying comfort food which still keeps you happy.
 And having pasta once a week will not do any harm.
-I do take a normal pizza almost once a week and still manage to keep my desired waistline.
-I just prefer not to use grains at all when I’m preparing my own meals.
-Of course there would be occasions and weekly ones, and that is still ok.
-But i’d rather fill my kitchen cupboards with the good stuff.
-It still works if you follow this ‘diet’ plan 4 times a week.
+I do take a standard pizza almost once a week and still manage to keep my desired waistline.
+I just prefer not to use grains at all when I’m preparing my meals.
+Of course, there would be occasions and weekly ones, and that is still ok.
+But I’d rather fill my kitchen cupboards with the good stuff.
+It still works if you follow this ‘diet’ plan four times a week.
 I don’t like to call it a diet because there is no sacrifice at all.
 I love eating good food, and Paleo offers many good, satisfying sweets and savoury meals.

 The advantage of Paleo

 As I said, feeling less bloated is one of the reasons.
 I also found this to compensate my energy levels and alertness.
-In addition it did help me naturally lose weight.
+Also, it did help me naturally lose weight.